-One of the most important indicators of increased intracranial pressure due to mass effect is midline shift.
+Midline shift is one of the most important indicators of increased intracranial pressure due to mass effect.

 Any intra-axial or extra-axial lesion (tumor, hemorrhage, abscess, etc.) has the potential to exert mass effect on the brain parenchyma and cause lateral shift of the midline structures.

 Point of care transcranial Doppler (TCD) ultrasound has been described as a tool to supplement the physical exam in patients with suspected neurologic catastrophes 4.
 The most commonly cited method for measuring midline shift with transcranial Doppler utilizes the transtemporal window to sequentially measure the distance from the ipsilateral temporal bone to the third ventricle followed by the distance from the contralateral temporal bone to the third ventricle; subtraction of the latter value from the former divided by two is then conventionally reported as the midline shift (MLS) measurement, with zero being the expected value in a nonpathological state.
 A negative value implies a shift toward the observer, and positive values represent a midline shift away from one's point of insonation 3.

 Several factors limit the utility of transcranial Doppler as a reliable tool in this setting however, including inconsistently available transtemporal windows depending on patient anatomy, lack of standardization regarding angle of insonation, and the considerable user skill required to obtain consistently accurate measurements.
 While not currently regarded as a definitive imaging modality, it may alert the clinician to the need for further diagnostic imaging and/or monitoring 2.

 Midline shift is measured in millimeters, as the perpendicular distance between a midline structure (usually the septum pellucidum) and a line designated the midline.

 The midline is assumed to be coplanar with the falx cerebri and is best represented as a line drawn between the anterior and posterior attachments of the falx to the inner table of the skull.